Greg0987/To-Read-More/README.md

 ```bash
 $ python tools/eval.py --dump_images 0 --num_images 5000 --model model.pth --infos_path infos.pkl --language_eval 1
 ```
+Then you can see the evaluation in `eval_results/`

 # Reference
 This codebase is built upon the official implementation of the following.
 Consider citing their work if you find this repo useful.